 CPAP machines: Tips for avoiding 10 common problems

 Continuous positive airway pressure (CPAP) therapy is a common treatment for obstructive sleep apnea.
-A CPAP machine uses a hose and mask or nosepiece to deliver constant and steady air pressure to help you breathe while you sleep.
+A CPAP machine uses a hose connected to a mask or nosepiece to deliver constant and steady air pressure to help you breathe while you sleep.

-The good news is that if one CPAP mask or device doesn't work for you, you have other options.
-And most CPAP masks are adjustable, to help make them more comfortable for you.
+But if a CPAP mask or machine doesn't work for you, you have other options.
+And most CPAP masks can be adjusted to help make them more comfortable.

 Here are 10 common CPAP problems and what you can do about them: